 In a study published in the British Journal of Nutrition, a group of scientists from Israel developed distinct formulas for rapid and cost-free measurement of body fat percentage.

 The equations to calculate the percentage of body fat – expressed as BF%cal – include measurements for height (H), abdominal circumference (A), and neck circumference (N), and are as follows (all in cm):

 BF%cal (men) = 10.1 – 0.239H + 0.8A – 0.5N

 BF%cal (women) = 19.2 – 0.239H + 0.8A – 0.5N

-BF%cal results are the most accurate measures of body fat
+BF%cal results are the most accurate body fat percentage formulas

-This simple anthropometric measure offers rapid and reliable information on body fat conditions that requires no sophisticated tools or professional training.
-Further validation should be completed in sub-populations such as soldiers, elderly, children, and chronic disease patients to fully assess the accuracy of the formulas.
+This simple anthropometric measure offers rapid and reliable information on body fat conditions that require no sophisticated tools or professional training.

 Reference: Lahav, Y., et al. 2018.
 A novel body circumferences-based estimation of percentage body fat.
 British Journal of Nutrition, 119(6), 720-725.
 DOI 10.1017/S0007114518000223.